Content

-For centuries, people have turned to aphrodisiacs in an attempt to boost their sex drive and enhance their sex appeal.
-Our ancestors ate oysters or chewed special plants — some found even weirder things they believed would give them a bedroom boost.
+For centuries, people have turned to aphrodisiacs like “Spanish fly” in an attempt to boost their sex drive and enhance their sex appeal.

-Spanish’s fly’s reputation isn’t the best — and not just because beetles aren’t actually flies.
-This buggy “treatment” is linked to a long list of potential side effects, some of which can be deadly.
-Meanwhile, there’s only limited scientific evidence that it has much of an effect on sexual performance.
+However, Spanish fly’s reputation isn’t great — and for good reason.
+This insect-derived substance is linked to a number of potentially serious side effects — some of which can be deadly.
+Meanwhile, there’s only limited scientific evidence that it has much of an impact at all on sexual performance.

-Finally, we’ll share a few alternatives you may want to consider if you’re aiming to boost your sexual desire and performance.
+Below, we outline what Spanish fly is, its risks and potential side effects, and the bottom line on whether it’s worth trying at all.
+We also share a few alternative strategies you may want to consider if you’re aiming to boost your sexual desire and performance.

 Historically, the green blister beetle was used to treat warts and a skin condition called molluscum.

-Cantharidin — the product isolated from these beetles for medicinal formulation — has long been used as a natural aphrodisiac.
-Several millennia ago, it was used by ancient Egyptians and Romans as a stimulant for orgies, improving sexual relationships and as a tool for committing sexual blackmail.
+Cantharidin — the product isolated from these beetles for “medicinal” formulation — has long been leaned on as a natural aphrodisiac.
+It was allegedly used by ancient Egyptians and Romans as a bedroom stimulant, a method for improving sexual relationships, and a tool for committing sexual blackmail or coercion.
+In more modern times, and was later referenced in a now widely criticized joke by Bill Cosby.

-In modern times, most supplements marketed as “Spanish fly” contain little or no cantharidin.
-Instead, they often contain various herbal ingredients that — manufacturers claim — are capable of boosting sexual performance, stamina and attractiveness.
+Today, supplements marketed as “Spanish fly” may contain little or no cantharidin.
+Instead, they might contain various herbal ingredients that manufacturers claim can boost sexual performance, stamina, and attractiveness.

-When it comes to over-the-counter aphrodisiacs and male enhancement pills, most are big on promises but small on actual results.
-The evidence that Spanish fly works is, likewise, very slim and disappointing.
+When it comes to the Spanish fly aphrodisiac and other male enhancement pills you might find at the gas station, most are big on promises but small on actual results.
+The evidence that Spanish fly works is, likewise, scant.

-Some research shows that its core ingredient, cantharidin, increases blood flow to the urogenital tract.
-But the fact is that most reliable research quickly dismisses cantharidin as dangerous for human consumption.
+Some research notes that cantharidin, the core ingredient, may increase blood flow to the urogenital tract.
+But, most reliable research quickly dismisses the substance, noting it to be dangerous for human consumption.

-People have died from using products containing cantharidin.
-In England, two women were killed by a man who gave them coconut ice laced with cantharidin, hoping it would lead to them having sex with him.
+People have also died from using products containing cantharidin.
+Two British women were killed by a man who gave them coconut ice laced with cantharidin, hoping it would lead to them having sex with him.
+And Americans have been rushed to the emergency room after taking cantharidin in the hope of stimulating sexual activity.

-Assuming you don’t die, side effects associated with cantharidin you might experience include:
+Other side effects associated with cantharidin are less fatal.
+They include:

 Blistering.
 Cantharidin is known to cause skin blisters.
-You may notice skin blisters, a burning sensation, itching and changes in pigmentation after you use products containing cantharidin.
+After using products containing cantharidin, you may notice skin blisters, a burning sensation, itching, and changes in pigmentation.

-Blood in saliva, vomit or urine.
-Cantharidin is known to cause hematemesis (vomiting of blood) and gross hematuria (blood visible in urine).
+Blood in vomit or urine.
+Cantharidin poisoning is known to cause hematemesis (vomiting of blood) and gross hematuria (blood visible in urine).
 It can also cause dysuria (pain while urinating).

 Priapism.
 Cantharidin can cause priapism — a type of painful, long-lasting erection that can damage your penis when left untreated.
 Priapism is a serious medical emergency that requires urgent attention from a healthcare provider.